sebastiansulinski/vue-form/README.md

 ## Styles

-Package comes with 2 `scss` files to style your components
+Package comes with 2 `scss` files to style your components, but you can use your own styling if you've decided to use a different structure for `form-validation`, `top-dialog`.
+I recommend to check these files in case you need some of the styling for your particular case.

 ```javascript
 src/styles/components/_form.scss